mrsilver76/yarss/README.md

 ## Abstract

-This program reads Sudoku puzzles (in `.sdk` or `.ss` file formats) and outputs any possible solutions.
-If the puzzle has been devised poorly then there may be no solutions or more than one solution, it will display them all.
+This program (written in Perl) reads Sudoku puzzles (in `.sdk` or `.ss` file formats) and outputs any possible solutions.
+If there is more than one solution then it will display them all.

-It is written in Perl.

 ## Usage